torrinfail/dwmblocks/README.md

 # DWMBlocks
 Status bar built for my build of [DWM](/swindlesmccoop/dwm).
-Compatibel with Linux, OpenBSD, and FreeBSD, however I have not yet written the actual functionality for FreeBSD in the scripts yet.
+Compatible with Linux, OpenBSD, and FreeBSD, however I have not yet written the actual functionality for FreeBSD in the scripts yet.

 # Compiling and Installing
 ```